 Skin changes: The treated skin will likely turn red and may swell after treatment.
 This usually peaks about a day after treatment and gets better within a week.
 It should be gone about 4 weeks after treatment.
 The skin may also be itchy or change color after treatment.

-Our staff is always available for your questions and concerns about what you should expect your treated skin to look and feel like.
+Our staff at Bangor Plastic and Hand Surgery is always available for your questions and concerns about what you should expect your treated skin to look and feel like.
 We will advise you on what side effects should be reported and how best to reach our office.